opentable/slate/source/index.md

     }
 ```

+Client credentials are submitted in the `Authorization` header as defined in the [OAuth spec](https://tools.ietf.org/html/rfc6749#section-2.3).
+Given a client id (e.g., "client_id") and a client secret (e.g., "client_secret"), you need to do the following:

+1. Concatenate them using a ":" (e.g., "client_id:client_secret")
+2. Base64 encode the result from step 1 (e.g., "Y2xpZW50X2lkOmNsaWVudF9zZWNyZXQ=")
+3. Set the header "Authorization: Basic <result from step 2>" (e.g., "Authorization: Basic Y2xpZW50X2lkOmNsaWVudF9zZWNyZXQ=")

 ## Authorizing Requests

+> Authorization: bearer ba4a443d-3cc2-4472-9a92-e2347f1f5cf1

 1. [Obtain an access token](#obtaining-a-token)
 2. Set the header "Authorization: bearer <result from step 1>" (e.g., "Authorization: bearer a1c7b724-0a20-42be-9dd4-23d873db1f9b")